Women & Leadership

 - What structural/institutional/cultural obstacles do women face?

 - How are how issues relating to women and leadership similar and/or different across cultures?

 - How are innovation and creativity tools for women and leadership?

-The course has 45 contact hours and is worth 3 US semester credits or 6 ECTS (European system) credits.
+The course has a minimum of 45 contact hours and is worth 3 US semester credits or 6 ECTS (European system) credits.